Tutorial | Automation scenarios#

 Now let’s simulate a change to the upstream dataset on which we’ve added the trigger.

-1. Open the tx dataset, and switch to the Settings tab.
+1. Open the tx dataset, and navigate to the Settings tab.

 2. Click List Files.